Avila5301/ghost/README.md

     ?
 Sudo Password [hidden]
     ✔ Starting Ghost`

     Ghost was installed successfully!
 To complete setup of your publication, visit:

       https://TheURLtoYourWebSite.com

-You can now navagate to your website with the link and setup your website.
+You can now navagate to your website with the link and setup your new website.